arjunguha/compsci220-scala/website/hw/measurement/index.md

 <img src="http://imgs.xkcd.com/comics/log_scale.png">

 For this assignment, you will measure the time it takes to execute typical operations on several represetations of integer-sets: ordered association lists, (unbalanced) binary search trees, and AVL trees.
 We provide the data structures, but you have to develop the benchmarking framework.

+## Optional Reading

+You already know how to implement sets using ordered lists and binary search trees.
+However, you probably are not familiar with AVL trees.
+We strongly recommend reading the [Sets Appeal] chapter from [Programming and Programming Languages].
+It briefly describes he ordered-list and binary search tree representation of sets and spends most of its time discussing AVL trees.

 ## Preliminaries